 If you have been hurt in a motorcycle accident, there’s no time to lose in filing a personal injury claim.
 Better Phone Stone® at 800-577-5188.
 We offer free initial consultations to everyone and can easily arrange a session over the phone, by video conference, or in-person at a location convenient for you.

 The federal government estimated that per mile traveled in 2018, the number of motorcyclist fatalities was nearly 27 times the number for that of car occupants.
 In fact, in Massachusetts alone, in that same year, there were 59 motorcyclist fatalities.

 When a motorcyclist is thrown from the bike and his or her skin scrapes the asphalt or pavement, road rash is the likely result.
-This is very common among injured motorcyclists.
+This is a very common type of motorcycle accident injuries.
 There are three degrees of road rash injury.

 “First-degree” refers to minor superficial scrapes, bleeding, and bruises that are only on the surface of the skin.
 Second-degree road rash occurs when the injury reaches below the surface of the skin but has not affected deep tissue.
 Third-degree road rash is the most serious.
 This is when the skin completely comes off, exposing tissue.
 Treatment for severe road rash usually requires reconstructive surgery.

 As many are already aware, the classification of road rash is similar to that of burns.
 However, rather than being thrown across the surface of the pavement after a crash, a motorcyclist may experience a thermal burn instead.